piquelab/SCAIP-genetic/README.md

 - MAF: >=10% in cohort
 ###
 Steps:<br/>
-1. Quantile-normalize dispersion measure and extract residuals: dispersionQTL/get_residuals.R
+1. Quantile-normalize dispersion measure and calculate PCs on its residuals: dispersionQTL/normalize-all.R
 2. Run dispersion-eQTL mapping: ./dispersionQTL/run.FastQTL.nominals.sh
 3. Get the number of eQTLs, egenes per condition and save the egenes: ./dispersionQTL/process-nominals.sh